AqwamCreates/DataPredict/docs/CostReductionInformation.md

 ## Development Costs

+* The table assumes that only one person is working on each library at average salary rate.

 | Library            | Time Cost               | Monetary Cost (USD) |
 |--------------------|-------------------------|---------------------|
 | DataPredict        | 25000+ Hours (~3 Years) | 300,000             |